marek130/runscopeToTerraform/README.md

 # runscopeToTerraform
-python script to convert runscope setting to terraform files.
+python script to convert runscope settings to terraform files.